 I was in the second year of my university and at that time I lost my laptop with some other necessary papers and the experience was so bitter that I still remember it.
 I was on my way to home from the university and I took a public bus to reach home.
 I had my bag with me that contained my laptop, charger, some music DVDs, a pen drive, 2 books and some other necessary papers.
 I lost the bag so the things that I had in my bag were also lost.

-> This ID card was pretty important to me as it was required to enter the University building, library or even in exam rooms and labs.
+This ID card was pretty important to me as it was required to enter the University building, library or even in exam rooms and labs.
 This was the only valid form of Identification Card that I had at that time to show anyone in case I needed to.
-Let’s say, if there is an emergency check post on the road, and the police men ask me to show my identity, that was the only piece of valid Identification proof for me.
+Let’s say, if there is an emergency check post on the road, and the policemen ask me to show my identity, my ID card is the only piece of valid identification proof for me.
 So losing it was a disaster to me at that time.

-> Similar Cue Card Topics
+Similar Cue Card Topics

 Your ability to talk about this Cue Card would enable you to talk about the following Cue Cards as well:

 2. Describe a sad event you clearly remember.

 4. Describe a bitter experience you had.